-The mobile market is a constant state of flux with the Chinese phone makers pulling ahead in innovation and new features.
-They usually introduce their best new phones at the Mobile World Congress (MWC) every year.
+The mobile market is in a constant state of flux with the Chinese phone makers pulling ahead in innovation and new features.
+They usually introduce their best new phones at the Mobile World Congress (MWC) each year.

 At the MWC 2019, a number of companies showcased their newest flagship phones and Sony was no exception.

-Sony hasn’t been doing well lately, but that hasn’t stopped them from making new smartphones.
+Sony hasn’t been doing well financially, but that hasn’t stopped them from making new smartphones.
 This time, they’ve actually made a pretty good flagship device in the Xperia 1.